kjb957/aws_terraform/README.md

   * Deploys the Jumpbox and its security group
 * RDS_MySQL.tf
   * Deploys the MySQL DB including its security group
+* private_hosted_domain.tf
+  * Deploys a Route53 Private Hosted Domain and Record Set with CNAME for the MySQL DB

 Group 2
 * nat_gw.tf